zebuhead/devmeetings/unit-testing/README.md

 Ran all test suites.
 ```

-If you are using VS Code, instead of using the terminal, you may be able to able to open the package.json file and click `Debug` right above
+If you are using VS Code, instead of using the terminal, you may be able to open the `package.json` file and click `Debug` right above

 ```json
   "scripts": {